zunzun/pyeq3/Examples/AnimatedGIF/README.txt

 On Debian or Ubuntu Linux, you can use this command:

-sudo apt-get install imagemagick python-matplotlib gifsicle
+sudo apt-get install imagemagick python3-matplotlib gifsicle